saprykin/plibsys/README.md

 ======= Platforms =======

-PLib is a cross-platform, highly portable library, it was tested on the following platforms:
+PLibSYS is a cross-platform, highly portable library, it was tested on the following platforms:

 * GNU/Linux